Fricsion/Fricsion.github.io/src/myarchwiki/ff_vertical_tabs.md

     1. Enter about:support in the address bar.
     1. Scroll down to the section that says “Profile Folder,” and click the “Open Folder” ("Show in Finder" on macOS) button.
+    1. Create a new subfolder called “chrome” within the folder you just opened.
+    1. In the new “chrome” folder, create a new text file.
+    1. Rename the text file to userChrome.css (with .css instead of .txt as the file extension).